-In my previous article, I addressed issues which can affect you children during difficult divorce proceedings.
-Here are some further ways you can make sure your children are not negatively influence by divorce.
+In my previous article, I addressed issues which can affect your children during difficult divorce proceedings.
+Here are some further ways you can make sure your children are not negatively influenced by divorce.

 Going through a divorce is emotionally and financially crippling; however, if a child is involved, making sure you do what’s best for them is paramount.
 While you should never remain in an unhappy marriage because of your child, it’s important that you don’t drag them through the same emotional challenges and burdens that you’ll face.

 Don’t bad mouth your spouse (especially with younger children)

 It doesn’t matter what your spouse has done to make you want a divorce; it’s wrong to pit parent and child against each other.
 Even if you truly hate them, don’t talk about their mishaps in front of your child; they can still be a good parent.
 Take a look at this helpful guide from Divorce Aid on mediation for child problems.

 Be honest about your emotions